tstack/lnav/docs/source/commands.rst

 * write-to <file> - Overwrite the given file with any bookmarked lines in the current view.
 Use '-' to write the lines to the terminal and '/dev/clipboard' to write to the system clipboard.
+* write-raw-to <file> - Overwrite the given file with all the lines in the current view.
+Use '-' to write the lines to the terminal and '/dev/clipboard' to write to the system clipboard.
 * write-csv-to <file> - Write SQL query results to the given file in CSV format.
   Use '-' to write the lines to the terminal and '/dev/clipboard' to write to the system clipboard.